Checkmarx/Kotlin-SCP/src/m5-insufficient-cryptography/README.md

 encryption algorithm will be worthless if your application fails to keep its secrets, making the keys available to the attacker.

-In the movie below you'll see how our Kotlin application cryptography fails enabling the adversary to get the unencrypted version of stored data.
+In the movie below you'll see how [Kotlin Goat][0] cryptography fails, enabling the adversary to get the unencrypted version of stored data.

 <center>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/FbIj2hBMeaE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>